 The Samsung QN90B has a good viewing angle.
 It's great if you have a wide seating arrangement or if you like to move around with the TV on, as the image remains accurate at an angle.
 The image fades a bit at a wide angle, but except for blues, there's very little color shift.
 Note that the 43 inch and 50 inch models lack Samsung's Ultra Viewing Angle Layer, so they have a worse viewing angle.

 The Samsung QN90B has superb reflection handling.
 The glossy coating significantly reduces the intensity of direct reflections, so glare isn't as distracting.
-Sadly, like many glossy coatings, bright lights cause a rainbow smear across the screen, which can be distracting even if the lights aren't directly opposite the TV, including overhead lights.
-Note that the 43 inch and 50 inch models have a different anti-reflective coating and have worse reflection handling.
+Sadly, like other TVs with the Ultra Viewing Angle layer, there's a rainbow-like effect that scatters across the screen, but the 43 and 50-inch models don't have this layer and don't have this rainbow-like issue, as you can see here.

 The Samsung QN90B has good accuracy out of the box.
 Colors have excellent accuracy overall, except for saturated cyan, which is a bit off.
 The white balance is okay, but brighter shades of gray are off.
 Gamma is very close to the 2.2 target for a dark room, but bright scenes are a bit too bright.
 Finally, the color temperature is slightly warm, but it's not enough to be noticeable.

 After calibration, the Samsung QN90B has fantastic accuracy.
 There are no remaining noticeable issues with the white balance, and except for pure blues, colors are displayed accurately.
 Gamma is slightly better, and the color temperature is much closer to the 6500K calibration target.

 1080p Blu-rays and other content is upscaled well and looks almost as good as native 4k content.